 Schemes for managing sequences and combinations of crops and crop production activities.
 Ecosystem and social determinants.
 Multiple cropping.
 Analysis of alternative cropping systems.
 Repeatable unlimited times, but credit earned one time only.
 Junior standing or higher.

 Exploration of agriculture from the perspective of anthropology, with a focus on alternatives to industrial agriculture, especially in the context of Hawai‘i.
 Readings include academic writing and also literary non-fiction and journalism.
 A-F only.
 Pre: 152.
 (Alt. years)

-the Himalayan region.
+Himalayan region.
 Topics include: Hindu caste and gender, constructions of ethnicity, Tibetans and tourists, Sherpas and mountaineers, development ideologies, and consumerism.
-Sophomore standing or higher.
 Pre: 152 or 301 or ASAN 202 or consent.
-(Alt. years: fall) (Cross-listed as ASAN 442)
+(Alt. years) (Cross-listed as ASAN 442)

 Selected aspects of national, regional and local manifestations of Buddhism are explored through the perspective of anthropology with an emphasis on the daily lives of monks, nuns and lay persons in their socio-cultural contexts.
 Pre: 422, REL 207, REL 475, or consent.
 (Alt. years) (Cross-listed as REL 443)

 Seminar explores the definitions and histories of development and global health initiatives